NCQA PCMH Recognition Redesign Overview

-Because the process will move from a three-year recognition to an ongoing, sustained recognition with annual reporting, the pricing structure for the NCQA PCMH Recognition Program will change.
-Learn more about the new pricing structure
+Pricing: Because the process will move from a three-year recognition to an ongoing, sustained recognition with annual reporting, the pricing structure for the NCQA PCMH Recognition Program will change.
+Learn more about the new pricing structure.

-Annual check-ins will help practices strengthen as medical homes by reviewing progress and encouraging performance improvement more frequently.
+Annual Reporting: Check-ins will help practices strengthen as medical homes by reviewing progress and encouraging performance improvement more frequently.
 Learn more about these annual check-ins, including what information will be required for reporting.

 Frequently Asked Questions: See frequently asked questions about the redesigned PCMH recognition program.